YuryKorotin/HackWorkspace/README.md

 ## Features

 - [X] Kotlin script for extracting values from json
-- [ ] Golang script for comparing current mobile translations and new from translator
+- [ ] Script for comparing current mobile translations and new from translator
-- [ ] Golang merging tool for translations
+- [ ] Merging tool for translations
-- [ ] Golang web application for managing versions of translations
-- [ ] Uploading screenshots for translations
+- [ ] Generating ios/android resource files from translations